Neurotech Startup Neuphony to Introduce Affordable Wearables to Help Individuals Improve Brain Health and Performance

 The startup pioneering in brain health wearables is set to close a multimillion-dollar seed round to develop devices that cost less than an iPhone.

-Our products capture valuable neurofeedback that individuals and practitioners can utilize to train the brain and ultimately improve brain health and performance.”WEST DELHI, DELHI, INDIA, July 30, 2024 /EINPresswire.com/ -- When investors on Shark Tank offered to acquire Neuphony, co-founders Ria Rustagi and Bhavya Madan knew they were onto something special in the health-tech space.
+Our products capture valuable neurofeedback that individuals and practitioners can utilize to train the brain and ultimately improve brain health and performance.”NEW DELHI, DELHI, INDIA, August 1, 2024 /EINPresswire.com/ -- When investors on Shark Tank offered to acquire Neuphony, co-founders Ria Rustagi and Bhavya Madan knew they were onto something special in the health-tech space.
 After gracefully declining, they continued to develop the product they’d imagined.
 The duo eventually received their first major investment and in August 2024, Neuphony will close a multi-million dollar seed round enabling them to begin developing devices priced as low as two hundred dollars.

 — Ria Rustagi, Neuphony Co-founder and CEO